Nour in Gaza City Expresses Frustration with Hamas Amid Intensifying Conflict

 "Hates Hamas"

 For the three sons, seemingly trivial things become vital.
-The middle child, who is in his tenth year, started crying when he realized he would only be able to take two sweaters to al-Mawasi – that his whole life would have to be packed into a small backpack and carried on foot.
+The middle child, who is in his tenth year, started crying when he realized he would only be able to take two sweaters to al-Mawasi – that his entire life would have to be packed into a small backpack and carried on foot.

 Every day – some days every hour – the children ask when they can leave Gaza.